usama7628674/sysb.AI/_posts/2020-02-04-how-to-get-static-subdomain.md

 ```
 export SYSB_SUBDOMAIN=my-awesome-subdomain
 ```
+*For Windows Users only*
-_if you are using Windows then you can run `set SYSB_SUBDOMAIN=my-awesome-subdomain` in the command prompt to set the variable_
+- If you are using command prompt then you can run `set SYSB_SUBDOMAIN=my-awesome-subdomain` in the command prompt to set the variable
+- If you are using Powershellyou can run `$env:SYSB_SUBDOMAIN='my-awesome-subdomain'` in the command prompt to set the variable

 1. Then we need to have below entry in `~/.ssh/config`
 ```